xot/ElectraOne/README.md

 - ```SENDMIDI_CMD = /usr/local/bin/sendmidi```
 - ```E1_CTRL_PORT = 'Electra Controller Electra Port 1'``` (or whatever the exact name of MIDI Port 1 of the ElectraOne happens to be on your system; the value shown here is the default).

+### Dependencies

+This project depends on:

+- Ableton Live 11, tested with version 11.1.1 upto 11.3.12 (code relies on Abelton Live supporting Python 3.6).
+- E1 firmware version 3.5 or later.
+See [these instructions for uploading firmware](https://docs.electra.one/troubleshooting/hardrestart.html#recovering-from-a-system-freeze) that you can [download here](https://docs.electra.one/downloads/firmware.html).
+- Optional: [SendMidi](https://github.com/gbevin/SendMIDI), for faster preset uploading.

 ### Current limitations